"I feel so fortunate to be able to benefit from such an exceptional program that’s right here in Nebraska. I’m here today because of them."

 Pancreatitis is an inflammation of the pancreas that can cause severe abdominal pain and other complications.
 Pancreatic divisum is a congenital abnormality of the pancreas in which the two ducts of the pancreas fail to fuse together before birth.
 One of the jobs of the pancreas is to produce enzymes for digesting food in the intestine.
 These enzymes drain from the pancreas via the pancreatic duct.
 In Haines' case, the major duct was not connected to the pancreas and the smaller duct was so narrow that the enzymes kept backing up into her pancreas, causing acute episodes of pancreatitis.

 For four years, Haines staged an aggressive battle against this unrelenting condition.
 Fourteen surgeries later, with little or no progress, Haines' options were running out.
 She was told that removal of her pancreas combined with an autologous islet transplant was her last option.
-That's when she landed at the Transplant Center, a joint program of The Nebraska Medical Center and the University of Nebraska Medical Center (UNMC).
+That's when she landed at the Transplant Center, a joint program of Nebraska Medicine and the University of Nebraska Medical Center (UNMC).

-Haines had heard about the world-class organ transplant program at The Nebraska Medical Center.
-When she contacted the Transplant Center, she was connected to Jean Botha, MB, BCh, a transplant surgeon at UNMC and The Nebraska Medical Center, who is known for his innovative surgeries including autologous islet transplants, liver and pancreatic resections and liver transplants.
+Haines had heard about the world-class organ transplant program at Nebraska Medicine.
+When she contacted the Transplant Center, she was connected to Jean Botha, MB, BCh, a transplant surgeon at UNMC and Nebraska Medicine, who is known for his innovative surgeries including autologous islet transplants, liver and pancreatic resections and liver transplants.

 Autologous islet transplant, a procedure that is performed at just a few medical centers in the country, involves removing the pancreas, then harvesting the islet cells from the pancreas and transplanting them back into the liver.
 This allows the liver to take over the pancreas's job of producing insulin.
 Autologous islet cell transplantation can prevent diabetes or reduce the severity of diabetes after removal of the pancreas.

-This procedure was possible, in part, due to The Nebraska Medical Center's experience and capabilities in harvesting and storing the islet cells which requires an isolated and extremely sterile environment as well as strict environmental and quality control standards.
-Several suites at The Nebraska Medical Center's new Biologics Production Facility were specifically designed to facilitate this type of processing.
+This procedure was possible, in part, due to Nebraska Medicine's experience and capabilities in harvesting and storing the islet cells which requires an isolated and extremely sterile environment as well as strict environmental and quality control standards.
+Several suites at Nebraska Medicine's new Biologics Production Facility were specifically designed to facilitate this type of processing.
 The role of staff at the Biologics Facility is to enzymatically digest the excised organ, isolate and purify the islet cell tissue and prepare it for infusion all in one continuous event from pancreatectomy in the operating room to transplantation.

-The Biologics Production Facility has opened new opportunities to further advance The Nebraska Medical Center's world-class organ transplant program and our pioneering work in the use of pancreatic islets and liver cells.
+The Biologics Production Facility has opened new opportunities to further advance Nebraska Medicine's world-class organ transplant program and our pioneering work in the use of pancreatic islets and liver cells.

 The facility was designed to support scientific and clinical investigators in using the most modern medical techniques to develop and test promising new medical therapies to treat cancer, diabetes, degenerative diseases, serious injuries and other life-threatening disorders.
 Many of these therapies involve the collection, isolation, processing, modification, cryopreservation and/or storage of cells, tissues, or cellular and tissue-derived products.
 This is an area of research that is growing rapidly but is limited to select institutions because of the expertise, comprehensive quality management, process controls and the stringent environmental controls required for such work to take place.